empowering the severely brain injured and their families via support, understanding and a network of care

 July 19th 2008.
 The day our lives changed forever.
 Simon and I had been married for 20 years.
 We had two sons, Ben and Josh.
 Ben was at university, Josh was training to be a CCTV engineer.
 Simon and I ran our own businesses, two of them.
 At 49, Simon was fit, healthy, vigorous and hard working.
 He was also the kindest man you could ever wish to meet and nobody had a bad word to say about him.

-On the day of the accident, Simon and Josh were working together and had just arrived at the warehouse we rented to collect some equipment.
-Simon was standing on the back step of a van which Josh was driving, and he fell off, hitting his head hard on the concrete driveway.
-Josh, I know, will always blame himself, but it was just one of those stupid things that you never imagine happening to you.
-I can remember word for word the phone calls I got, the desperate rush to the yard, the dreadful, dreadful sight of Simon lying on the ground, surrounded by medical staff.
-He was groaning and thrashing around and I remember thinking that if he could do that then he would probably be alright.
+On the day of the accident, Simon was working with our son Josh, when he fell from a moving van, hitting his head hard on a concrete driveway.
+I can remember word for word the phone calls I got, the desperate rush to the yard, the dreadful sight of Simon lying on the ground, surrounded by medical staff.
 He was sedated and taken by air ambulance to a London hospital and transferred to the Intensive Care Unit.
 When Josh and I were shown in, Simon had tubes and wires everywhere and was connected to a ventilator.
 Nothing can ever prepare you for that sight.
 We were told that he had fractured his skull in three places and sustained mild to moderate brain damage.
 Over the following days, he had a craniectomy to allow his brain to swell, a tracheostomy to help him breathe and a peg feed inserted and he had repeated CT and MRI scans.
 We were finally told that in fact he had catastrophic damage to his frontal lobes and several lesions to the brain stem.
 If he survived he would never be able to walk or communicate and would be completely dependent on nursing care.
 For the moment we should discuss organ donation!
 Of course we didn’t believe that.
 This was Simon they were talking about.
 He was strong.
 He was a fighter.
 He would find his way back to us.

 And during those first weeks, it did seem as if he might.
 He was able to respond by squeezing our hands, he reacted to pain, he followed sounds.
 But gradually he stopped doing these things and just lay quietly with his eyes closed.
 I would have given anything during those days just to see his big blue eyes.
 He battled with chest infections and colonised MRSA, but he hung on and gradually, physically at least, he stabilized.
 He was moved from Intensive Care to the High Dependency Unit, and a few days after that, to a ward.
-It was then that the real battle started for us, to try and get Simon the care that he deserved.
-Having gone from one on one care in the ICU, we were now faced with one nurse for every ten patients.
+Having gone from one on one care in the ICU, we were now faced with one nurse for every ten patients!
 Simon was in that hospital for over three months and never once had a bath or shower.
 They just didn’t have the facilities.
 I had to shave him otherwise it didn’t get done.
 There were some wonderful staff there, just not enough of them.

 Eventually Simon began opening his eyes.
 Occasionally he would move his limbs or his head, very, very slightly.
-He had an enormously strong cough and we learnt to recognise when he was about to, and dodge out of the way of the secretions that were propelled from his trachie tube!
-He was visited and assessed by a member of the Primary Care Trust for our area and we were informed that he would go to the Royal Hospital for Neuro-Disability in Putney for further assessment and rehabilitation.
+We were informed that he would go to the Royal Hospital for Neuro-Disability in Putney for further assessment and rehabilitation.
 I clung on to that word, rehabilitation.
 If they were talking about rehabilitation then surely there must be some hope for his future.
 He was moved to Devonshire ward at Putney in October.
-Because of delays with the ambulance service, we had to travel there with the sirens going and the lights flashing.
-Terrifying but exhilarating at the same time!
 He was welcomed and settled in and finally given a bath.
 We met teams of physiotherapists, speech and language therapists and occupational therapists.
-It felt as if rather than just being cared for, Simon was finally going to get the stimulation he needed to improve.
-Sometimes though there seemed to be too much stimulation.
-He had been put in a four bedded ward and at times there was a lot of noise.
-I found it quite intrusive and hard to deal with but the chances of getting a single room seemed remote and in the end we never did manage it.
-But the care was marvellous, the staff seemed to really care about Simon as a person, not just a patient.
+It felt as if rather than just being cared for, Simon was finally going to get the care and stimulation he needed to improve.
+The staff seemed to really care about Simon as a person, not just a patient.
 And I finally got to meet other relatives in the same situation which was such a comfort to me.

 The following day I attended a meeting with the care team at Putney.
 The doctor from Addenbrookes was there too with the results of his tests.
 It wasn’t good news.
 I was told that the frontal lobes of his brain were so damaged that there was virtually no chance that he would ever regain any of his cognitive abilities.
 Visual and aural pathways were reasonably intact so he could see and hear but he had no way of processing that information.
 And in fact, there were small areas at the front and back of the brain that had actually been removed during the craniectomy because they were so damaged.
 As I looked round the table I could see everyone looking uncomfortable and not meeting my eyes, and it was then that I began to be afraid that there wasn’t going to be a happy ending.
 But I still didn’t give up all hope.
 Simon might make some recovery and I was going to do everything I could to make sure he got the care he needed for that to happen.